mjrgh/lwcloneu2/readme.md

 and has 64 ports, it will appear to software as units #8 and #9.
 Unit #9 represents the physical ports from 33 to 64.
 This is completely automatic; no configuration is needed to make this happen.
+This applies to the original KL25Z Pinscape and Pinscape Pico.

-* **ZB Output Control support.** This version recognizes ZB Output Control devices (zebsboards.com), which use a different USB Vendor ID (VID) than the original LedWiz.
+* **ZB Output Control support.** This version recognizes ZB Output Control devices (zebsboards.com), which the original DLL doesn't recognize (because the ZB device uses a different VID).

 **New LED Tester:** The project also includes **NewLedTester**, a Windows GUI program that lets you see attached LedWiz units and